maximeh/s/README.md

 A pet project to have some fun in Go.
 It's called s because you use it to *s*erve file or directory.

-This is a rip off of the idea of [Simon Budig's woof](http://www.home.unix-ag.org/simon/woof.html) but with less capability (I know...).
+This is a rip off of the idea of [Simon Budig's woof](http://www.home.unix-ag.org/simon/woof.html).

+You can serve either:
+   - serve a file (1 or N times; at the end of the count; the app closes)
-You can serve a file once (and only once currently) or a directory until you close the app.
+   - serve a directory until you close the app. (useful for dev purposes)
-The only parameter let you change the default port (which is 4242).

-You can't setup the IP you want, it will try to find one itself (using some stolen method from Woof) and it may not work with IPv6.

-#Usage
+The default port is 4242 (so you don't need special ACL to run it; you can change it with '--port'.

+It will listen on all your interfaces; so if the IP found is not the one you want to use, you can simply change the URL.

+#Install

 Still here ?
 Wow.